-  In The Orkneyinga Saga, Hdlfddn (Halfdan) underwent the Blood Eagle after having been defeated in battle:
+In The Orkneyinga Saga, Hdlfddn (Halfdan) underwent the Blood Eagle after he was defeated in battle:

 "Next morning they found Hdlfddn Hdlegg on Kinar's Hill.
 The Earl made a blood eagle be cut on his back with the sword, and had his ribs severed from the back-bone, and his lungs pulled out."

-The Saga goes on to explain that when Hdlfddn underwent the Blood Eagle at the hands of the Earl Einar, it was because Hdlfddn had killed the Earl's father.
+The Saga goes on to explain that the Earl Einar subjected Hdlfddn to the Blood Eagle because he had killed the Earl's father.